tanshinjie/pulse/README.md

 ![Pulse Banner](https://raw.githubusercontent.com/tanshinjie/pulse/main/assets/pulse_github_banner.png)

+> ⚠️ **Under Active Development**
+> This project is currently under active development and is **not ready for production use**.
+Features may be incomplete, unstable, or subject to breaking changes.
+Please do not use this software for important productivity tracking until it reaches a stable release.

 A terminal-based productivity tracking application built with Node.js that sends periodic notifications asking what you've been working on.
 Features clickable notifications that open your terminal with a pre-filled log command, making activity tracking seamless and efficient.

 ## Features